Skip to main content

 Human History

 The Roman construction of the waterfall in 271 BC represents one of antiquity's most impressive engineering achievements, diverting an entire river to solve a public health problem of malarial marshes.
-The waterfall's energy potential attracted industrial development from the 19th century, with the first hydroelectric plant in Italy established here in 1884 to power Terni's steel mills.
+[1] Industrial development of the valley's hydroelectric potential began in the late 19th century, with the Terni steelworks founded in 1884 using the river's water power; the dedicated Galleto hydroelectric plant was subsequently built in 1929 with a capacity of roughly 530 MW.
 The controlled release of water (the falls operate on a schedule) reflects the ongoing dual use for power generation and tourism.
 The valley contains medieval towers, monasteries, and the town of Ferentillo with its famous mummy museum.

 Park History